AucaCoyan/blog/src/content/blog/goal.md

 ![first of all](https://preview.redd.it/916ijspl5zr11.gif?format=mp4&s=d62e20e7309f7440edb0a323f10509169da66110)

-I always wanted to communicate the things I wish I knew before.
-The coding journey may be long and even harder than it is already if you don't find resources to help you.
+From the beginning, I have always wanted to share the things I wish I had known earlier in my coding journey.
+Finding resources and support can be challenging, and this is why I decided to start my own blog.
-Speaking of those, the internet is full of blogs, especially coding blogs, so why am I doing this?

-I was inspired by this [excellent `mypy` post](https://sadh.life/post/mypy-guide/), in which blog [this other post talking about taking notes](https://sadh.life/post/write-a-blog/) convinced me to start my own.
+I was inspired by an [insightful post on `mypy`](https://sadh.life/post/mypy-guide/), which led me [to another post](https://sadh.life/post/write-a-blog/) about the importance of taking notes.
+This convinced me to create my own platform.

-Here below you will find what you will read here:
+Here's what you can expect to find on my blog:

-## first and foremost, to have my notes uploaded to the web
+## 1. Uploading my personal notes

-I take notes on the courses, StackOverflow searches, tips I see in TikTok, shorts of YouTube, and simple good ideas I find in general.
+I compile notes from various sources such as online courses, StackOverflow searches, TikTok tips, YouTube shorts, and other useful ideas I come across.

-## next in line, to express my beliefs about how we can all produce content in a better way (especially welcoming for newcomers!)

-As I started to code, I read loads and loads of terms that I didn't understood.
-And even if had the patiences of I googling down the rabbit hole, most of the time it gets worse and worse for every term you search.

-I would like the community of programmers to make other newbies feel at home, rather than dizzy about what is going on and think that they are the problem.

-## lastly, to pass down really useful hints

-That low-count start repo on github that solves a really common and unaddressed problem, or these the magic recipes with the tools everybody use, like `git`, `shell` and such.

-Those
+## 2. Expressing my beliefs on improving content creation

+I believe in making coding more accessible, especially for newcomers.
+When I began my coding journey, I encountered numerous unfamiliar terms.
+Even after searching for explanations, it often became overwhelming.
+I want to foster a community that welcomes beginners and makes them feel at ease rather than confused.

+## 3. Sharing valuable hints and resources

+I aim to pass down useful knowledge to others.
+This includes sharing low-count star repositories on GitHub that solve common and overlooked problems.
+Additionally, I will provide tips and tricks using popular tools like `git` and the shell.

+By creating this coding blog, I hope to contribute to the programming community and make the coding journey a little smoother for everyone.

 This post comes from github, view it [here](https://github.com/AucaCoyan/blog/blob/main/goal.md)